martijnkruiten/cf_surfsara_lib/README.md

 # SURFsara CFEngine library for mustache/json templates

 At SURFsara we have developed a general library to generate files from templates.
 In our setup we can easily specify the default values and override them in other json file(s) or via def.cf/json.
+The goal is to set up an global  repository for mustache templates.

 For all senarios the mustache/json file(s) will be copied to the local node directory:
  * The json and template file(s) are copied from the policy hub: `templates/$(bundle_name)`